Let George Do It (1938 film): Production

 Stuart F. Doyle signed George Wallace to a contract with Cinesound in February 1937.
 It was originally announced that he would be making Gone to the Dogs, set against a background of greyhound racing.
 That turned out to be Wallace's second Cinesound movie; this was the first.
+Ken Hall later said:

+Wallace... was a visual comic and easily, in my opinion, the best comedian that this country has produced.
+He was a pantomime comedian in the Chaplin tradition which belongs on the screen.
+He didn’t have to say the words, he could tell it all with a look, an expression or a movement.
+Wallace was a naturally funny man.
+No ‘funny’ make-up such as Mo [Roy Rene] used.
+Just himself.
+He didn’t get as far as he should have done, although he did exceptionally well for us and we had great success with his pictures.

 As with most Cinesound comedies of the late 1930s, Hall employed a team of comedy writers to help with the script along with credited screenwriters Wallace and Frank Harvey.
 This consisted of Hall, cartoonist Jimmy Bancks, Bill Maloney and Hal Carleton.
 The story followed a formula developed in Wallace's Ticket in Tatts: "George is given a simple labourer's job...
 Quite innocently is fired...
 He then becomes involved in a simple wish-fulfilment device... the device is complicated by an equally simple set of stereotyped gangsters who have no motivation beyond innate greed for greater wealth, and in each situation they are foiled, usually accidentally, by George and his friends."